Building User Interfaces for iOS

 Conclusion

-For us, code review is a major part of the acceptance of source code.
+Code review is a critical part of the source code acceptance process for the team.
 Every project requires multiple code review sign-offs before integrating new code into the production codebase.
-Interface Builders are easier for beginners to get into, and they are great for quick prototyping.
-But we are working on commercial, medium-large scale and long term projects.
-Which means that we need to revisit the code we implemented, maintain it and/or refactor it to implement new features.
-That’s why er have opted to build user interfaces programmatically.
+While Interface Builders may be easier for beginners and useful for quick prototyping, the team primarily works on commercial, medium-large scale, and long-term projects.
+This means that the code implemented must be revisited, maintained, and/or refactored to implement new features.
+Therefore, the team has opted to build user interfaces programmatically.